ortus-boxlang/boxlang-docs/language/locking.md

 ## Scoped Locking

-Scoped locking will allow you to lock access to a specific Boxlang scope like: `application, server, session and request.` You usually do this to synchronize access to variables placed within those scopes.
+Scoped locking will allow you to lock access to a specific BoxLang scope like: `application, server, session and request.` You usually do this to synchronize access to variables placed within those scopes.
 In all essence, scope locking is expensive as it is a BIG lock around the entire scope access.
 I would suggest to stick to named locks so you can have pin-point accuracy when dealing with code synchronization.
 Remember that locking can be expensive.

 ```java
 lock scope="application" timeout="15"{